Film Props and CostumesPosted: July 17, 2014

 I made these prisoner costumes using black and white striped fabric, but because the white would have been too bright, we bought a dye that would soften it.
 Coincidentally, the cheapest option here was also orange, which worked out fine for the black and white project.

-There are a few simple elements going into this native costume, most of which were purchased at Party City.
+There are a few simple elements going into this native costume, most of which were purchased at a party supplies store.
 James put together the spear by cutting out and painting a piece of cardboard and attaching it to a stick with feathers.

 These military medals and ribbons were made for a sci-fi project that never ended up happening.
 The metal parts were cut out of copper and soldered together.
 The ribbons were all sewn together from individual colors and hot glued to the metal.
 The bars were just photo paper printouts on top of name tags.
 Although these have never been put to use, we kept them in case they get used for a project in the future.